MORE-Platform/more-studymanager-frontend/docs/frontend-documentation/Documentation.md

 ```

 #### 4.4.4 Vue Template
-The parsed Input Property is processed by a specific Input Proeprty Template, that defines how the Property UI should look like.
+The parsed Input Property is processed by a specific Input Property Template, that defines how the Property UI should look like.
 Input Property Templates are saved inside the ```./src/components/dialog/shared``` directory.
 The ```PropertyInputs.vue``` component collects every existing input property component and runs from the parent given Property Array through them, to render Input Components based on the Property instance types.

 ##### 4.4.4.1 Emits
 The ```PropertyInput.vue``` component uses two ``emits`` to process the change of data.